-Under the Huadong License Agreement, we are also responsible for conducting a Phase 2 multi-region clinical trial (the "Phase 2 MRCT") including sites in both the United States and the Huadong License Territory for the purpose of assessing the safety and efficacy of TTP273 in patients with type 2 diabetes.
-The Phase 2 MRCT will be designed to satisfy the requirements of the China Food and Drug Administration necessary in order for Huadong to begin a Phase 3 clinical trial in China.
-We will also be responsible for contributing up to \$3.0 million in connection with the Phase 2 MRCT.
+Under the Huadong License Agreement, we also have the obligation to conduct a Phase 2 multi-region clinical trial (the "Phase 2 MRCT"), should Huadong require us to do so.
+The Phase 2 MRCT will include sites in both the United States and the Huadong License Territory for the purpose of assessing the safety and efficacy of TTP273 in patients with type 2 diabetes and will be designed to satisfy the requirements of the China Food and Drug Administration necessary in order for Huadong to begin a Phase 3 clinical trial in China.
+We may also be responsible for contributing up to \$3.0 million in connection with the Phase 2 MRCT, if it occurs.
+The timing and manner of satisfying vTv's \$3.0 million obligation will be negotiated in good faith during the creation of a development plan for the Phase 2 MRCT, but would be paid in multiple installments over the course of the trial.
+However, the expectation of when, or if, the Phase 2 MRCT trial will begin remains indeterminate.